CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 This is likely a mixed-content CORS error in which you are attempting a call to an Azure API Management endpoint that is only set up for *HTTP*.
 It fails as the Developer Portal runs on *HTTPS*.
 Please check the setup steps above for the _URL scheme_.

 ![APIM Calculator CORS Error](../../assets/images/apim-calc-cors-error.png)

+---
+### Summary
+In this task, you imported the "Calc API" using the OpenAPI specification in Azure API Management, allowing HTTPS access to an HTTP-only backend service.
+You configured the API, tested it in the Developer Portal, and explored its OpenAPI definition.
+Then, you added and configured the "Products" feature in Azure API Management, creating a "Gold Tier" product and managing access control for developers and guests, thereby allowing users to subscribe and access the associated APIs and products in the Developer Portal.
+- Now, click on Next from the lower right corner to move on to the next page.